What happens when you quit smoking?

 It's not unusual to feel anxious and have trouble sleeping during the withdrawal period either.
 Eventually those feelings will wear off and you'll go through something of a honeymoon period.
 You'll feel a lot better as your mood improves, your energy returns and the cravings die down a little.

 The "second slump"

 The second slump may hit just when you think you're out of the woods.
 Sometimes it'll bring flu-like symptoms with it and you might feel tired and irritable.
 Those cravings you thought were long gone may rear their ugly heads again so it's important to stand your ground until things calm down.

-Things can only get better after that but most smokers are bound to have a relapse phase, when any exposure to risky situations (heading to the smoking area for a chat with friends, for example) could bring on those cravings once again.
+Be careful with risky situations such as being in a smoking area.
+Certain environments or triggers could bring on cravings once again.
 Get to know your triggers so you've got the best chance of staying on track.

 If you can make it this far, things will stabilise and you'll be well on the road to staying smoke free for good.

 Congratulations!
 You've made it through the worst of the withdrawal and got a handle on your cravings.

 Whatever you do during this stage, you must keep your guard up because you could become a bit complacent, forget just how hard it was to get here, and consider having "just the one".
 If you do, all your hard work will be undone and you'll be right back at the very beginning.

 You've been doing great and every day you stay away from cigarettes is another day of success!

 It's time to celebrate because you've put an end to all those cravings and no longer rely on nicotine to get you through your day.
 You've probably figured out exactly what triggered your need to smoke in the first place and managed to find healthier ways to deal with the situation.